zeux/meshoptimizer/CONTRIBUTING.md

 ## Features

-New algorithms and improvements to existing algorithms are always welcome; you can open an issue or make the change yourself and submit a pull request.

-For major features, consider opening an issue describing an improvement you'd like to see or make before opening a pull request.
+New algorithms and improvements to existing algorithms are always welcome; please open an issue describing an improvement you'd like to see or make before opening a pull request.

 This will give us a chance to discuss the idea before implementing it - some algorithms may not be easy to integrate into existing programs, may not be robust to arbitrary meshes or may be expensive to run or implement/maintain, so a discussion helps make sure these don't block the algorithm development.

 ## Code style